fortanix/enclaveos-signer/README.md

 https://software.intel.com/en-us/blogs/2016/12/20/overview-of-an-intel-software-guard-extensions-enclave-life-cycle

 # Installation
 The application requires python3 environment on your system.
-You can install pip3 package manager
+You should install pip3 package manager

 `sudo apt-get -y install python3-pip`

 Install the dependecies for enclaveos-signer
-`pip3  install -r requirements.txt
+`pip3  install -r requirements.txt`
-`

 # Production signing Flow
 enclave-os signer works with Fortanix converted container images. you can use the tool to sing a converterd container by providing inputs container image and enclave signing keys to cmdline.
 Please use the tool help to get the details on the flow.